DominikButz/SwiftUIGraphs/README.md

 ## Feature Overview

-* Create an interactive line chart and customize the visuals: gradient below the line, x-axis, y-axis etc.
+* Create an interactive line chart and customize the visuals: gradient below the line, x-axis, y-axis.
+The package also allows setting separate data point colors and line section colors.
 * Create a bar chart with an appear-animation and various customization options.
 * Create a pie chart or doughnut chart with customizable colors and a cool pop out effect to present a detail pie chart.
 * The chart views feature separate header / info views that can be replaced by custom solutions easily.
 The pie chart additionallly features a legend view that can be replaced easily.